Height restriction laws: Europe

 In Europe, there is no official general law restricting the height of structures.
 There are however height restriction laws in many cities, often aimed to protect historic skylines.

 In Athens, buildings are not allowed to surpass twelve floors so as not to block views of the Parthenon.
 There are several exceptions though, such as the Athens Tower, the Atrina center and the OTE central building which all exceed that level.
 This is due to them either being built far away from the centre, or to the fact that they were constructed during periods of political instability.
 The city's tallest structure is the Athens Tower, reaching 103 m and comprising 25 floors.

 In the central area of Rome, delimited by the Aurelian Walls, no building can exceed the height of the dome of St. Peter's Basilica (136 m).
 A skyscraper called Torre Eurosky (Eurosky Tower), built in 2012 in EUR neighbourhood (outside the ban area) exceeds this limit being 155 m high.

 There is however a height restriction for new onshore wind turbines in the European Union, which set their total height to 200 m.

+Many cities have or in the past had an unwritten rule that no building was to be higher than either city hall, the highest church steeple or some other important historic landmark.
+Sometimes this rule was even enshrined in law or political convention.